Alaska Department of Fish and Game

 - Other agencies may have additional requirements (i.e., U.S.C.G.).
 It is your responsibility to determine what those requirements are.

-- Online at the ADF&G License and Permits website.
-Payment is made with a credit card.
-The license will be mailed to you within 14 days.
+- Our Online Licensing Store.
+Payment is made with a credit card and your license will be mailed to you within 14 days.

-- From the "forms" page on this website, an application can be printed from your computer, filled out, and mailed to the Department of Fish & Game with a check or money order.
+- From our Sport Fishing Guides & Charter Requirements (forms) page.
+A Business/Guide License Application can be printed from your computer, filled out, and mailed to the Department of Fish & Game with a check or money order.
 The license will be mailed to you within 14 days.

-- Any Alaska Dept. of Fish & Game area or regional office.
+- Or at any Alaska Department of Fish & Game area or regional office.
 Anchorage, Fairbanks, and Juneau offices will accept cash, checks, credit cards and money orders.
 All other area offices will accept checks or money orders only.
 The license is effective immediately but remains temporary until ADF&G sends you your valid wallet-sized license.